 Firstly, remember that this type of business funding is designed to be manageable and flexible.
 Repayments for cash advances are intentionally structured so that you don't find yourself unable to make repayments.
 As long as you make a monthly average of £5,000 through your customer card transactions, you will be able to repay the advance comfortably.
 Read More »

 How Do You Make Repayments?

 In most cases, the lender will work directly with your terminal provider to make repayments as simple and hassle-free as possible.
-The card provider will routinely withhold the pre-agreed percentage from your total card sales and transfer it to the lender.
+The card provider will routinely withhold the pre-agreed percentage from your total card sales and transfer it to the lender at the point of sale.
 This way you don't have the headache of setting up a direct debit.

 The best way to think of it is like income tax - deductions are made automatically by a third party before you receive revenue.
 You spend less time worrying about repayments and have more time to concentrate on your business. « Show Less